 - Retrenchment compensation

-- Income from life insurance maturity under Section 10(10D)
+- Income from life insurance maturity under Schedule II (Table: S. No. 2)

 - Scholarship money for education